plmqaz-bot/wholeren/README.md

 View for all the users and change roles and stuff --DONE

-data validation for every model attributes
+data validation for every model attributes, especially the dates format.

-policy

-crlf for security
+policy, manager rank control everything. ...

 creating contract should be transaction, client should not be created.  --DONE